Sjwilhelms/BootChamp/README.md

 ### DEPLOYMENT

-###### INSTALLATION
+###### CLONE THE REPOSITORY

 When you clone this repository to a new terminal you will have a couple of things to do before you can get started.

 In the root menu you will see a file called `requirements.txt`.
 This contains a list of dependencies which you will need to install to run this project.
-Run the following command in the same directory to install the contents of that list:
+Run the following command in the terminal window of the same directory to install the contents of that list:

 `pip install -r requirements.txt`

-In `config/settings.py` you will need to add your own IP's to the `ALLOWED_HOSTS` variable.
+In `config/settings.py` you will need to add your own IP's to the `ALLOWED_HOSTS` variable so that you can deploy the project on a local server using your own IDE.
+Henceforth this file will be referred to as `settings.py`.

 You will need to create an `env.py` file in the project directory and add this to `.gitignore`.
+In env.py you will `import os` and store your `SECRET_KEY`, `CLOUDINARY_URL`, and `DATABASE_URL` variables which will be called in your `settings.py`.

+You will create your own `SECRET_KEY`.
+You will get your two URL's from your

+###### DEVELOP YOUR OWN DJANGO APP

 ###### POSTGRES
 ###### DATABASE